Stroke travel insurance

 - Medical emergency helpline – 24 hours a day, 365 days a year

 - Emergency Medical & Associated Expenses – start at £5 million per person

 - Specific cover – for loss or damage to medical aids and prescribed medications

 Consequences of not covering your Ischaemic or Haemorrhagic stroke

 Travelling abroad after suffering a stroke can be a worry especially in the event of a medical emergency.
-Failing to insure all of your medical conditions could leave you open to paying out for expensive medical treatment and hospital accommodation costs especially in places such as Spain and the USA and this can run into thousands of pounds.
+Failing to ensure all of your medical conditions could leave you open to paying out for expensive medical treatment and hospital accommodation costs especially in places such as Spain and the USA and this can run into thousands of pounds.

 Getting an insurance quote to cover your stroke